Estimated reading time: 26 minutes

 The last thing you want when traveling with kids is to be rushing to the terminal because you’re late.
 It’s a worst-case scenario, especially with kids.
 We have almost missed flights before having kids, rushing through the airport with one of our bags unzipped, and dropping items along the way.
 It’s definitely not an experience we want to have with kids.

-We were also delayed at the check-in counter because our bags were overweight.
+We were also delayed at the check-in counter because our bags were overweight (why you should always check weight BEFORE heading to the airport).
 Sitting on the floor while adjusting our bags and keeping track of two little kids is not something we would wish on our worst enemy.

 The bottom line is that anything can go wrong, and in our experience, something does go wrong every time.
 So be prepared and give yourself plenty of extra time.